xMestas/RoyLanguage/README.md

 RoySytax.hs holds the definitions of the data types that make up the core syntax and AST of the language.

 RoyBase.hs defines the basic data types and operations in the language.
+The basic data types and operations are added to the language in the same way an extension would be done.

 RoySemantics.hs contains evaluation functions for expressions and statements.